napstar-420/boilerplate-fastr/README.md

 Hi!
 Welcome to the Fastr.health Monorepo. 🎉

-Why fastr.health?
-It's a random domain I have laying around and you guys have no Route53 domains, so it's a good way to intro how the
-Infrastructure-as-Code works.

 ## What's in it?

 - [SST](https://sst.dev) - Infrastructure-as-Code for AWS as well as runtime helpers for Lambda & Secret/Config handling.